-Experience an exciting evening of art, flowers, and friendly competition at historic Beleura House.
+Experience a vibrant evening of art, flowers, and friendly competition at the historic Beleura House.
+Begin the night with drinks and canapés in the Pavilion before the ikebana battle unfolds.

-Before the battle begins, guests will enjoy one hour of drinks and canapés in the Pavilion, including:
+Before the battle begins, guests will enjoy a welcoming hour of drinks and canapés in the Pavilion, including:

 Three savoury canapés